2024 Challenge Complete!

 Why does it matter?

 We are participating in the first man-made warming of the climate and extinction crisis.
 Between 200 and 2,000 species go extinct each year.
-But we can address this global ecological crisis by converting some portion of our yards from an environmental liability (with chemicals, mowing, blowing and very limited number of species), to an environmental asset that sequesters carbon, retains water and process habitat for literally thousands of species.
+But we can address this global ecological crisis by converting some portion of our yards from an environmental liability (with chemicals, mowing, blowing and very limited number of species), to an environmental asset that sequesters carbon, retains water and provides habitat for literally thousands of species.

 The variety of life on the planet is called biodiversity – there are millions of species of animals, plants, fungi, and other types of living organisms.
 Without variety, nature is less stable and less functional in supporting the processes that support life on earth, including us humans.
 It’s time we use our piece of earth - our yards - to restore the planet.